The genealogy of nearly critical branching processes in varying environment: Model

 \section{Model}

-Branching processes in varying environment (BPVE for short) are a natural generalisation of classical Galton--Watson processes, which allow for a changing offspring distribution between the generations.
+Branching processes in varying environment (BPVE for short) are a natural generalization of classical Galton--Watson processes in which the offspring distribution can change between generations.
 Throughout this work we will try to follow the notation of \cite{Kersting2017Book}.